In this guide, you’ll learn how to clean a Cuisinart Coffee maker.

 Step 5: Repeat the clean/brew cycle if the build-up remains

-Usually, one clean/brew cycle with the vinegar-water mixture in the reservoir shall be enough to completely clean the machine.
+Usually, one clean/brew cycle with the white vinegar and water mixture in the reservoir shall be enough to completely clean the machine.

 If however, the coffee maker has been very dirty and not cleaned for quite some time, the mineral build-ups may still remain after one cycle.
 And, in that case, you may need to run a fresh brew cycle.

-To ensure that the cleaning is complete, inspect the inside of the tank once the vinegar-water mixture is cooled.
-If you still see the build-ups, let the coffee machine cool down completely, then run a fresh brew cycle with a fresh mixture of water and vinegar.
+To ensure that the cleaning is complete, inspect the inside of the tank once the vinegar and water mixture is cooled.
+If you still see the build-ups, let the coffee machine cool down completely, then run a fresh brew cycle with a fresh mixture of water and white vinegar.